utnet-org/utility/docs/architecture/gas/parameter_definition.md

 As the introduction on this page already hints at it, parameter values are versioned.
 In other words, they can change if the protocol version changes.
-A framework binary has to support multiple versions and choose the correct parameter value at runtime.
+A unc-infra.binary has to support multiple versions and choose the correct parameter value at runtime.

 To make this easy, there is